unjs/nitro/README.md

 Server handlers and routes.

-If `api/` and `middleware/` directories exist, they will be automatically added to the handlers array.
+If `routes/`, `api/` or `middleware/` directories exist, they will be automatically added to the handlers array.

 #### `devHandlers`